daducci/AMICO/python/doc/demos/NODDI_turorial_01.md

 ## 2. DWI preprocess

-Usually you need some preprocesses for DWI images (e.g., eddy current correction, head movement correction, and skull stripping).
+Usually DWI images need some preprocessing (e.g., eddy current correction, head movement correction, and skull stripping).
-You need do these preprocesses before performing python-AMICO/NODDI.
+You need do these preprocessing before fitting the model.

-Assuming these preprocesses have been done for the sample dataset, we skip this step here.
+Assuming these preprocessing has been already done for this sample dataset, we skip this step here.

-## 3. Performe python-AMICO/NODDI
+## 3. Fitting the NODDI model

 Now, you are in the directory where `Study01` exists.